 This is the BEST Crock Pot Loaded Baked Potato Soup recipe!
 It is rich, creamy, and loaded up with all of the toppings that you love on your baked potato like sour cream, bacon, and of course cheddar cheese.
 This Loaded Potato Soup is made from scratch, but couldn’t get any easier since it only has a handful of ingredients and all the magic happens right inside your slow cooker.
 The result is perfectly creamy potato soup every time!

 Crock Pot Loaded Baked Potato Soup Recipe

-They say the way to a man’s heart is through his stomach, but in the case of our marriage, I think they got it backwards.
-The way to my heart is most definitely with food, but my husband doesn’t care nearly as much.
-It is rare that I can get him really excited about what we are eating so I know that when he does get excited, it is because it is good.
+It is rare that my husband gets really excited about what we are eating so I know that when he does get excited, it is because it is good.
 I mean REALLY good!

 This Crock Pot Loaded Potato soup was a meal that he was all about.
 It officially has my husband pleaser stamp of approval which is an award that is given out only once every 6-8 months.
 And with the amount I cook and create new recipes, that is really saying something!

 The beauty of this soup is that it uses the most simple ingredients and methods to make such a great dish.
 There is no fancy steps, no intimidating soup terminology, just every day ingredients and a slow cooker to make loaded baked potato soup from scratch.

 If you are looking for a low-carb alternative to Loaded Baked Potato soup, I have another recipe that is every bit as delicious, and one of my most popular recipes on the blog, Loaded Cauliflower Soup.
 You can make and serve it just like potato soup for a similar taste and texture in a lighter meal.

 How to make Crock Pot Loaded Baked Potato Soup